Dr Rachelle Kernen

 Available For Media Comment.

 Dr Kernen was competitively chosen for the Institute for Sustainability, Energy, and Resources (ISER) Leadership Committee and recently won the Centre for Energy Technology (CET) Award for Best Contribution to Research Quality (ECR) at the University of Adelaide.
-She is also a Superstar of STEM through Science and Technology Australia (2023-2024).
+She is also a Superstar of STEM, as recognized by Science and Technology Australia (2023-2024).

 Dr Kernen leads a research team dedicated to developing research based on the following topics to make several breakthrough discoveries: